TIPS ON HOW TO ADVERTISE YOUR BUSINESS FOR FREE

 A vision is a plan for the future.
 Your vision tells your customers and employees why you are in business.
 When your customers understand the WHY, they will know that you are not just out to take their money.
 And if your vision is one that they can buy into, they will help you achieve it.

 Now you want to know what kind of vision to set for your business?
-Set a vision that affects the customer and requires some participation to be actualized.
+Set a vision that affects the customer and requires some participation from them for it to be actualized.
 The customer needs to see your vision playing out all around him, he needs to see your staff and employees communicating it.
-He needs to see it in your products or services (whichever one your business provides) and he needs to see it in your customer services.
+He needs to see it in your products or services (whichever one your business provides) and he needs to see it in your customer relations.
 To achieve this result, you and your employees should think, see, breath, eat and live your business vision.

 7. Understand your employees